How to Use Fisheye Lenses for Photography

 Vivitar 7mm Fisheye – capturing big skies is easier with fisheye lenses

-Another great use for fisheye lenses is to capture a or interesting weather because you want to get a lot of sky.
+Another great use for fisheye lenses is to capture a storm or interesting weather because you want to get a lot of sky.
 In the case of lightning, you’re not sure where it’ll be, so this means you can point to where the lightning generally is and hopefully you catch some.

 How to De-Fish Your Images